FY2022 Annual Report

 Professor Jun Tani

 CNRU started in September 2017.
-Currently CNRU consists of 4 postdoc researchers, one technical stuff, 5 Ph.D. students, and one administrator.
+Currently CNRU consists of 2 staff scientists, 2 postdoc researchers, 1 technical staff, 7 Ph.D. students, 1 rotation student, 1 visiting researcher, and one administrator.
 The group is investigating the essential mechanisms on human embodied cognition by using frameworks of predictive coding, active inference, and model-based reinforcement learning while conducting various robotics experiments.

 - Prof. Jun Tani, Professor